OlivierLD/raspberry-coffee/README.md

 in other git repos, and deployed as artifacts on a maven repo (hosted by Github, as explained [below](#a-maven-repo-in-github)).
 Those other repos are:
 - <https://github.com/OlivierLD/raspberry-io-pi4j>, for PI4J devices implementations.
+  - This will provide - later - the possibility to also use other IO libraries for the communication required by break-out boards.
 - <https://github.com/OlivierLD/raspberry-sailor>, for navigation and sailing related pieces of code.
 - <https://github.com/OlivierLD/AstroComputer> for all kinds of celestial computations, in several languages.